viraj-kabbur/user_manuals/school-admin/managing-students/adding-students.md

 ### <mark style="background-color:blue;">3.
 Adding Single Student</mark>

 **Add a single student by filling up the form manually.
 Should be used only when a single student is to be added.
-If there are multiple students, the teacher can use the other two ways mentioned above which are less time consuming and much more efficient.**
+If there are multiple students, the Teacher/Professor can use the other two ways mentioned above which are less time consuming and much more efficient.**

 There are two ways you can add the student manually.&#x20;

 ### <mark style="background-color:blue;">Scenario 1 -</mark>

-The first scenario would be where the student has a valid school e-mail.
-The teacher can go ahead by entering all the necessary information and setting the password by themselves, which the student can change later on.
+The first scenario would be where the student has a valid School/University e-mail.
+The Teacher/Professor can go ahead by entering all the necessary information and setting the password by themselves, which the student can change later on.
 The e-mail entered will act as the username for the student, and all updates will be sent on that e-mail.
-Once the Teacher has filled in all the details, they have to save it.&#x20;
+Once the Teacher/Professor has filled in all the details, they have to save it.&#x20;

 <figure><img src="../../.gitbook/assets/Screenshot 2024-02-29 124602.png" alt=""><figcaption></figcaption></figure>

-Then, to check if the student has been added to the game, the Teacher can go to the Students section of the Left Bar of the dashboard and then click on Allocated Students.
+Then, to check if the student has been added to the game, the Teacher/Professor can go to the Students section of the Left Bar of the dashboard and then click on Allocated Students.

 &#x20;As you can see Linda Jones has been successfully added.